Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Results

 \cref{tab:main_sandbox} shows the results of the tested models with no learning and with the learnings from interacting in the sandbox mode for 100 in-game days.
 We additionally evaluate GPT-5 Nano and GPT-5 both with and without learning when the game's documentation is not provided; see \cref{tab:learning}.

-In most cases we find either no tangible benefit or a quantifiable \textit{decrease} in average performance.
-From a qualitative analysis of the learnings, we hypothesize this is likely due to the learnings generated: we find they often parrot the same concepts provided in the manual, are overly specific to the current transition, fail to consider stochasticity or necessary context in the state, and fail to capture true causal relationships and instead incorrectly attribute changes to their current action rather than the consequence of their overall park design.
+In most cases, the average performance with learning is unchanged or \textit{decreases}.
+Based on qualitative analysis, we hypothesize this is due to the learnings generated: we find they often parrot the same concepts provided in the manual, are overly specific to the current transition, fail to consider stochasticity or necessary context in the state, or fail to capture true causal relationships by attributing changes to their current action rather than the overall park design.
 The few correct insights are not clearly actionable, or are for late stages of the game that the model never reaches in evaluation.
 Overall, learnings provide little to no benefit, merely diluting the context.

-There are two exceptions.
-Grok-4 improves from 0.62 to 1.24\% in medium mode and GPT-5 improves from 13.89 to 15.47\% and from 7.16 to 10.21\% in easy and medium modes respectively.
-They suffers from similar issues, but to a lesser extent; being able to find a few general and more actionable insights.
-As mentioned in the previous section, a clear outcome of this learning is that GPT-5 becomes more successful at research.
-Whether this is due to a more directed approach toward it, or simply a more successful early game that enables research faster is unclear.
+There are two exceptions: in medium mode, Grok-4 improves from 0.44 to 0.85\% and GPT-5 improves from from 4.44 to 6.52\%.
+The issues are lessened, and a few general and more actionable insights are identified.
+With learning GPT-5 becomes more successful at research, though whether this is due to a more directed approach, or simply a more successful early game that enables research faster is unclear.
 A breakdown of a subset of learnings for each model can be found in \cref{app:learnings}.

 Without the game documentation, we see an expected drop in GPT-5 performance.
-Manual inspection reveals that GPT-5 acts more reactively, impatiently selling off attractions over repositioning or adjusting inventory.
-Interestingly, while sandbox learning is still useful in easy mode, performance drops in medium (5.37\% $\rightarrow$ 1.36\%, \cref{tab:learning}).
-The root cause of this drop is unclear, but manual inspection reveals a greater tendency to sell attractions -- see~\cref{app:qual_succ}
+Qualitatively, GPT-5 acts more reactively, impatiently selling off attractions over repositioning or adjusting inventory.
+Interestingly, without the documentation, sandbox learning produces an average improvement in easy mode (2.90\% $\rightarrow$ 5.95\%, \cref{tab:learning}), but drops performance in medium (3.52\% $\rightarrow$ 0.77\%, \cref{tab:learning}).
+The drop's root cause is unclear, but we observe an increased tendency to sell attractions -- see~\cref{app:qual_succ}